TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 - To boot an application using the `sbl_ospi`, the application image needs to be flashed at a particular location in the OSPI flash memory.

 - This location or offset is specified in the SysConfig of the `sbl_ospi` application.
-Currently this is 0x80000.
-In most cases you wouldn't need to change this.
+Currently this is 0x80000

+- To flash an application (or any file in fact) to a location in the OSPI flash memory, follow the steps mentioned in \ref BASIC_STEPS_TO_FLASH_FILES

+### SBL OSPI MULTI-PARTITION

+- The `sbl_ospi_multipartition` is a secondary bootloader which reads and parses core-specific application images for a system project from pre-defined locations in the OSPI flash and then moves on to core initialization and other steps

+- To boot an application using the `sbl_ospi_multipartition`, the application images needs to be flashed at specific locations in the OSPI flash memory.
+The default offsets are 512 KB apart.

+- This locations or offsets are specified in the SysConfig of the `sbl_ospi_multipartition` application.

+- For more information please refer to the example documentation of `sbl_ospi_multipartition` here: \ref EXAMPLES_DRIVERS_SBL_OSPI_MULTI_PARTITION

 - To flash an application (or any file in fact) to a location in the OSPI flash memory, follow the steps mentioned in \ref BASIC_STEPS_TO_FLASH_FILES